Hierophobia-The Fear of Holy Objects

 Meditation and Yoga

 Yoga helps in promoting physical and mental well-being.
-It helps with reducing stress levels, and in managing anxiety and depression.
-It also helps improve sleep quality and is supposed to be a wonderful grounding exercise for the body and mind.
+It helps with reducing stress levels and in managing anxiety and depression.
+It also helps improve sleep quality and is thought to be an excellent grounding exercise for the body and mind.

 Self-Help Groups and Social Therapy